knative/docs/docs/serving/samples/hello-world/helloworld-ruby/README.md

    end
    ```

-1. Create a file named `Dockerfile` and copy the code block below into it.
+1. Create a file named `Dockerfile` and copy the following code block into it.
 See
    [official Ruby docker image](https://hub.docker.com/_/ruby/) for more
    details.